JArthurJohnston/JmonkeyTutorials_In_JRuby/README.md

 I wanted to try game development in ruby, using Java's Jmonkey engine.

-Jmonkey is essentially an abstraction of OpenGL.
-And with the power of JRuby, we're able to code quality, 3D games in our belovel ruby programming language.
+JMonkey is essentially an abstraction of OpenGL.
+And with the power of JRuby, we're able to code quality, 3D games in our beloved ruby programming language.